History of F.C. Copenhagen: 2000-2006: The new era

 From 2000-01 things started happening in FCK.
 English coach Roy Hodgson was hired.
 His coaching style and international reputation was just right for FCK.
 Things went well, and they won their 2nd championship.
 In the season's last New Firm match at Parken, FCK won 3–1.
 The goal that made it 2-0 was a fantastic bicycle kick by Zuma.
 From standing position Zuma received the ball, in chest height from Thomas Thorninger, lifting the ball with the chest, and in the same motion making the overhead kick, Zuma lobbed the ball into the far corner, out of reach of the bewildered Brøndby keeper, Mogens Krogh.
-The goal, kicking FC Copenhagen back into the top-flight of Danish football, enjoys legendary status amongst FCK-fans.
+The goal, which led the club back to winning the Superliga, enjoys legendary status amongst FCK-fans.

 In the next season there was finally some European success.
 In the Champions League qualification, FCK faced Georgian FC Torpedo Kutaisi who they defeated 4–2.
 The first leg of the Kutaisi game was the first game with new coach Hans Backe.
 He took over after Hodgson who broke his contract with FCK a few weeks after celebrating the championship signing the Italian side Udinese.
 Backe was to be to longest serving coach for FCK to this day.

 In third qualification round, Italian S.S.
 Lazio waited.
 FCK won the first game 2–1, but lost the second 1–4.
 Now FCK entered the UEFA Cup.
 Serbian FK Obilić whom they defeated 4–2, but in the next round Dutch Ajax Amsterdam was waiting.
 After a goalless match at Parken, FCK won at Amsterdam ArenA 1–0, after a goal by left back Niclas Jensen.
 In the third round Borussia Dortmund proved too big a hurdle for FCK.
 0-1 defeats in both legs ended the European campaign for Byens Hold.